 How to Properly Recycle Empty Ink Cartridges

 You're likely to go through dozens of ink cartridges over your printer's life, and you should do your best to prevent those chunks of plastic from spending eternity in a landfill.
-Office Depot allows you to re both in store and through an online return program.
+Office Depot allows you to return both in store and through an online return program.
 The store accepts up to 10 ink cartridges from any printer brand.

 If you choose to return ink cartridges in-store, and make a purchase of $10 or more, Office Depot will give you store credit toward your next purchase.
 If you're returning ink cartridges online, the store will provide you with a free shipping label, so you can mail them in at no charge.
 Ink cartridges returned to Office Depot online will not be eligible for any rewards.